Skip to main content

 3.3 Emergency Operations Center Activation

-The vice president for technology and safety, or designee, is the EMT chair and is responsible for the activation of the EOC.
+VP and General Counsel, or designee is the EMT chair and is responsible for the activation of the EOC.
 When the EOC is activated, members of the EMT automatically become EOC participants.
 As such, they have prescribed responsibilities that are listed below, along with the corresponding FEMA Essential Support Functions (ESFs).

 EMT/EOC members have specific duties that are listed in this document for which they are responsible.
 In an emergency, not all EMT/EOC personnel may be available.
 Because of this, members should be prepared to handle the assigned position responsibilities of other positions.